kottans/frontend/README.md

   - name (at least) one thing that surprised you
   - name (at least) one thing you will use in the future

-4. Online courses: finish all tasks, make screenshots and post them in respective task's README.
+4. Online courses: finish all tasks, add some reflection about them in README.

 5. Videos: same as for reading - watch the video, answer three questions.